JudeQuintana/cloud-infra-lab/README.md

   - `aws rds modify-db-instance --db-instance-identifier test-app-primary --no-deletion-protection --apply-immediately --region us-west-2`
 - Destroy resources:
   - `terraform destroy`
-  - note: vpcs will take 10-15min to destroy due to IPAM taking a long time to release the IP.
+  - note: VPCs will take 10-15min to destroy due to IPAM taking a long time to release the IP.
 - Force delete the Secrets Manager path instead of waiting for scheduled deletion:
   - `aws secretsmanager delete-secret --region us-west-2 --secret-id rds/test/mysql/app --force-delete-without-recovery --region us-west-2`
 - Delete snapshot that was created when destroying the DB.